If you want to learn to play piano, you want to get going quickly and start making music right away.

 💡 Have a look at “Une Comptine d’un Autre Ete as an example of patterns in music.
 Although this is an Intermediate lesson, you can follow the notes along on the “listen” segment while you see and hear the patterns of broken chords in the music.
 Notice there is a certain pattern in each hand, which fit together.

 Broken chords are common in many songs, so if you learn chords you’ll be able to identify them within the patterns of music and that will make learning the song quicker.

 5) Build dexterity

 Beginning on the piano you might feel clumsy and awkward at first.
 Maybe your fingers won’t always do what you want them to.
 I’m amazed how many people hold their breath when they’re doing something challenging on the piano!
 Take some deep breaths and relax!

 Practicing scales is one of the best ways to build dexterity.
 Scales are a ladder of notes going up and down eight notes.
 They are useful to build finger strength and also, to learn the pattern of black and white notes in each key (such as C major or A minor).
 If you learn a scale in each hand and then practice them hands together, you will raise your skill level faster.
 You can also do scales with hands going in opposite directions (called “contrary motion”).
 But scales are always optional if you’re playing for fun, and focusing on a tricky passage of music in a song you’re learning will also bring you great results.

-Get into the habit of using a metronome.
-A metronome helps you to control the eveness of your playing as well as your tempo (speed).
-If you get a metronome app, you can choose a drum track to play along to instead of a click which makes it more musical.
+💡 Get into the habit of using a metronome for one minute each practice session.
+A metronome helps you to control the evenness of your playing as well as your tempo (speed).
+If you get a metronome app, you can choose a drum track to play along to instead of a click which makes it more fun.

 It might get difficult at times…